prof-rossetti/intro-to-python/projects/shopping-cart/challenges.md

 > HINT: leverage the email-sending capabilities of [the `sendgrid` package](/notes/python/packages/sendgrid.md), and optionally use [SendGrid Email Templates](/notes/python/packages/sendgrid.md#email-templates) to further control the formatting of email contents.

+> NOTE: your README file must contain instructions for how someone can obtain their own credentials and set up a local ".env" file.
+If you use a template, your README must include instructions for how someone could re-create that template (including sample HTML and sample data).

 ## Integrating with a CSV File Datastore

 > BONUS POINTS: 3-5%